paulwilljones/pre-commit-hooks/README.md

 # pre-commit-hooks

-Copy the Makefile and .pre-commit files containing required hooks into your repo
+Copy the Makefile and .pre-commit files containing required hooks into your repo.
 ```
 make install-hooks
 make run-hooks